MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 :::image type="content" source="media/connectivity-architecture-overview/02-connectivity-architecture-sql-managed-instance.png" border="false" alt-text="Diagram that shows the high-level connectivity architecture for Azure SQL Managed Instance before November 2022.":::

-To facilitate connectivity with customer applications, SQL Managed Instance offers two types of endpoints: a virtual network-local endpoint and a public endpoint.
+To facilitate connectivity with customer applications, SQL Managed Instance offers two types of endpoints: a VNet-local endpoint and a public endpoint.

-### Virtual network-local endpoint
+### VNet-local endpoint

-The *virtual network-local endpoint* is the default way to connect to SQL Managed Instance.
-The virtual network-local endpoint is a domain name that has the form `<managed-instance-name>.<dns-zone>.database.windows.net` and resolves to an IP address from the subnet's address pool.
+The *VNet-local endpoint* is the default way to connect to SQL Managed Instance.
+The VNet-local endpoint is a domain name that has the form `<managed-instance-name>.<dns-zone>.database.windows.net` and resolves to an IP address from the subnet's address pool.
 The endpoint is local to the virtual network.
-You can use a virtual network-local endpoint to connect a managed instance in all standard connectivity scenarios.
+You can use a VNet-local endpoint to connect a managed instance in all standard connectivity scenarios.

 ### Public endpoint